COMP 350: Web Design, Fall 2025

 You are always welcome to challenge a grade that you feel is unfair or calculated incorrectly.
 Mistakes made in your favor will never be corrected to lower your grade.
 Mistakes made not in your favor will be corrected.
 Basically, after the initial grading your score can only go up as the result of a challenge.

-Your participation grade is based on a variety of activities, but especially daily use of Socrative for in-class question and answer sessions.
-Questions will cover portions of the text that were assigned as reading and will range from simple checks to see if the reading was done to more challenging questions that follow from a close examination of the reading.
+Socrative questions will cover portions of the text that were assigned as reading and will range from simple checks to see if the reading was done to more challenging questions that follow from a close examination of the reading.
 For the most part, the only requirement is to provide an answer to every question and participate in the resultant discussions.
 On occasion, questions will be evaluated for their correctness and performance on 3 these questions will also factor into the course participation grade.
 Students who do the reading and start the homework as soon as possible will have very little to worry about.

 This course is designed around the assumption that students engage in new ideas before they’re covered in class meetings.
 This means doing assigned reading, taking a stab at homework problems, and as a result coming to class and lab with some understand about a new idea or, just as likely, with a host of questions about something encountered in the reading and homework.
-Not attending class, skipping lab, and putting off work to the point that an extension is needed are signs that a student isn’t holding up their end of the bargain and is not prepared to participate in class.
+Not attending class and putting off work to the point that an extension is needed are signs that a student isn’t holding up their end of the bargain and is not prepared to participate in class.

 Policies